Humility in the Yoga World: Let Go of the Desire to Be Right

 I thought the issue was that I was no longer interested in the subject matter I was posting about, so I posted more about asana.

-I was not able to accept my changing relationship with social media.
+But the underlying issue was that I was not interested in posting on the feed, and I was not able to reconcile my changing relationship with social media.
 I was uncomfortable with that possibility, because it came with all these self-limiting beliefs that called to question my work ethic, my creativity, and even my love of yoga.

 What do you think?
 Is humility worth striving for or is it overrated?